ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## 🚀 Deployment

-The Facial Emotion Recognition model has been successfully deployed as an interactive web application using Gradio on Hugging Face Spaces.
-This allows users to upload an image and instantly get emotion predictions in real time.
+The Facial Emotion Recognition model has been successfully deployed as an interactive web application using Gradio on Hugging Face Spaces, allowing users to upload an image and instantly receive real-time emotion predictions through a simple and user-friendly interface.

 🔗 Live Demo